tox-dev/azure-pipelines-template/README.md

 ### parameters
 - `coverage` - tox target that generates the unified coverage report (default `coverage`)
 - `dependsOn` - environments this job depends on
+- `tox_version` - the tox version specifier to use, defaults to latest

 ## `publish-pypi.yml`